binyang424/Git-for-beginners/document/Git Tutorial for Beginners - GitHub Version Control.md

 # Git Tutorial for Beginners - GitHub Version Control

-This git tutorial for beginners will show you how to manage your code using remote repositories on github.
+This git tutorial for beginners will show you how to manage your code using remote repositories on GitHub.
 I will be showing how to use git and all of its commands.
 This video is geared towards beginners just learning how to use git as it only shows the basics of git.

 ## Step 1: Installation